What in the world is an Oberlin Conservatory student doing in a National Science Foundation fellowship?

 Music All Around Us

 You might already know about the incredible number of concerts on campus: faculty performances, student recitals, ensemble concerts, and visiting artists like opera superstar Joyce DiDonato, jazz legend Terence Blanchard, and Grammy-winning Apollo’s Fire.
-But did you know that the Student Union and other groups also bring performers to campus?
+But did you know that the Office of Student Activities and other groups also bring performers to campus?